Make sure to familiarize yourself with:

 - Your department's continuity of operations plan

-Print the Emergency Procedures Poster, a quick reference of key actions you should take in particular scenarios, and post it near your work station.
+Print the Emergency Procedures Poster, a quick reference of key actions in particular scenarios, and post it near your work station.
 (Responses for clinical operations may vary; consult your Unit Red Book and follow your local procedures.)

 10 Things to Know in an Emergency is a PowerPoint presentation that may be used for training in your department.